slbailey/Retrovue/docs/overview/architecture.md

 - **Adapters** connect to external libraries (e.g., Plex, local folders, ad libraries)
 - **Enrichers** process this metadata to extract what broadcast scheduling needs: runtime, ratings, ad break markers, tags, and restrictions

-**Contract:** Ingest is authoritative for content availability and metadata quality, but runtime never queries ingest directly.
+**Contract:** Library Domain is authoritative for content availability and metadata quality, but runtime never queries Library Domain directly.
 It's batch, not real-time.

-> **Important:** Ingest can be slow.
+> **Important:** Library Domain operations can be slow.
 Playback cannot depend on it.

-> **See docs/components/content-manager.md for ingestion/library details.**
+> **See docs/components/content-manager.md for Library Domain details.**

-### Scheduling Layer
+### Broadcast Domain (Scheduling Layer)

 Builds and maintains **two rolling planning horizons** for every channel: